hashicorp/consul/middleware/cache/README.md

 cache [ttl] [zones...]
 ~~~

-* `ttl` max TTL in seconds, if not specified the TTL of the reply (SOA minimum or minimum TTL in the
+* `ttl` max TTL in seconds.
+If not specified, the TTL of the reply (SOA minimum or minimum TTL in the
   answer section) will be used.
-* `zones` zones it should should cache for.
-If empty the zones from the configuration block are used.
+* `zones` zones it should cache for.
+If empty, the zones from the configuration block are used.

-Each element in the cache is cached according to its TTL, for the negative cache the SOA's MinTTL
+Each element in the cache is cached according to its TTL.
+For the negative cache, the SOA's MinTTL
 value is used.

-A cache mostly makes sense with a middleware that is potentially slow, i.e. a proxy that retrieves
+A cache mostly makes sense with a middleware that is potentially slow (e.g., a proxy that retrieves an
-answer, or to minimize backend queries for middleware like etcd.
+answer), or to minimize backend queries for middleware like etcd.
 Using a cache with the file
 middleware essentially doubles the memory load with no conceivable increase of query speed.

 The minimum TTL allowed on resource records is 5 seconds.

-If monitoring is enabled (`prometheus` directive) then the following extra metrics are added:
+If monitoring is enabled (via the `prometheus` directive) then the following extra metrics are added:
 * coredns_cache_hit_count_total, and
 * coredns_cache_miss_count_total

-They both work on a per zone basis and just count the hit and miss counts for each query.
+They both work on a per-zone basis and just count the hit and miss counts for each query.

 ## Examples